erikoest/symath/README.md

 # Sy

 Symbolic math library for Ruby.
-This gem is only intended as an excercise.
-You should most probably not want to use it in your application.
+This gem is only intended as a coding excercise.

 ## Installation